Can families participate in the advising and registration process?

 All Smith College students are required to have health insurance, either through your family policy or through the Smith College plan.

-What is the First-Year Program?
+What is the First-Year Experience?

-The First-Year Program begins with orientation and continues through the year with first-year seminars, lectures, workshops and special outings with faculty and staff.
+The First-Year Experience begins with orientation and continues through the year with first-year seminars, lectures, workshops and special outings with faculty and staff.
 This program helps to ensure that new students become academically engaged, connect early with other students, faculty and staff, make friends and learn about campus life.